 Throughout the changes in the IT industry and the economy, Adams and the executive management team continue to lead iCepts.
-They do this by providing its customers with the most efficient technology solutions and by utilizing their “one stop shop” approach to addressing all of a business’s IT needs.
+They do this by providing their customers with the most efficient technology solutions and by utilizing their “one stop shop” approach to addressing all of a business’s IT needs.

 As of January 2006, iCepts is proud to announce that it is a 100% Employee Stock Ownership Company.
 The Executive Management team continues to lead the company that is now owned by the ESOP trust.